oppia/oppia-web-developer-docs/Schemas.md

    * URL query parameters: `username`

 4. **Add print statements**
-   Add these print statements in the `vaidate_and_normalize_args()` function of `base.py`.
+   Add these print statements in the `validate_and_normalize_args()` function of `base.py`.
 Make sure to add these print statements after the printed variables have been declared.

    ```python
    print('\n'*3)